FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Every family is unique, and it's important to pick a dog that's going to fit with your family's:

 The hugely popular Labrador Retriever is often the first breed that springs to mind (and Labs do make fantastic family pets) but there are also LOTS of other breeds that are the perfect fit for family life, and some of them may surprise you.

 Getting a new puppy is one of those situations that easily lends itself to 'impulse buying'.
 ALL puppies are adorable, and pretty much irresistable, so it's definitely a good idea to do some research and have a good idea of the type of dog that you want BEFORE you start actually looking at puppies.

 If you don't have some sort of guidelines to follow, the first pair of puppy-dog eyes you see could be your downfall!

-BUT they rarely fit well with a quiet family who prefers indoor activities, or who have young children running around and need the canine-equivalent of a couch potato.
+BUT active working breeds like the Border Collie rarely fit well with a quiet family who prefers indoor activities, or who have young children running around and need the canine-equivalent of a couch potato.

 When it comes to the dog:family match-up, there's definitely something perfect for every family, but you need to do your homework to get that happy ending!

 Once you've figured out the answers to the questions above you've taken the first step towards picking out the perfect puppy for YOUR family and lifestyle.